injeti-manohar/AZ-104/Module3.md

+your application is typically made up of many components – maybe a virtual machine, storage account, and virtual network, or a web app, database, database server, and third-party services.
+So with ARM You can deploy, update, or delete all the resources for your solution in a single, coordinated operation.
+You use a template for deployment and that template can work for different environments such as testing, staging, and production

 ### ARM
 Azure Resource Manager is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure account.
 You use management features, like access control, locks, and tags, to secure and organize your resources after deployment